Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 PyTorch Lightning With Gaudi HPU
 --------------------------------

-Lightning supports training on a single HPU device or 8 HPU devices with the plugins described in the following sections
+Lightning supports training on a single HPU device or 8 HPU devices with the integrations described in the following sections

 ----------------

 .. _hpu_accelerator:

-HPU accelerator
+HPU Accelerator
 ---------------

-To enable PyTorch Lightning to utilize the HPU accelerator, simply provide ``Trainer(accelerator="hpu")`` parameters in the trainer class.
+To enable PyTorch Lightning to utilize the HPU accelerator, simply provide ``Trainer(accelerator="hpu")`` parameter in the Trainer class.

 ----------------